 If you prefer to stay in an Airbnb or a private accommodation as opposed to a hotel, Hvar Croatia has plenty of options available.
 Most Croatian hosts list their rental properties on Airbnb or Booking, so it’s best to have a look there.

 For unique accommodation options in Hvar and throughout the rest of Croatia, don’t miss this post on the Coolest Airbnbs in Croatia.
+Or if you want to try glamping in Croatia, Hvar just so happens to be home to one of the most beautiful luxury camping sites in the country!

 Final Thoughts: Hvar Beaches Croatia